kontena/kontena/docs/core-concepts/networking.md

 The Service Containers are created using the default Docker bridge network, which provides each Container with an isolated network namespace.
 The default Docker bridge network is used to provide the Container with a default route for connecting to external services, using SNAT on the host machine.
-The Docker bridge network is local to each Node, and Containers on different nodes will have overlapping local Docker bridge networks.
+The default Docker bridge network is local to each Node, and Containers on different nodes will use the same default Docker bridge network `172.42.17.X/24` subnet on each Container's default `eth0` interface.

 Each Service Container being started is also attached to the Weave network.
 The Container's `ethwe` network interface is used for the internal communication between Grid Services, using the Overlay Network's `10.81.0.0/17` subnet.
 In order to avoid any issues with Container services attempting to resolve or connect to other services on the overlay network, the `weavewait` utility is used to delay the Container service execution until the Container's Weave network is ready.
 This uses a modified Docker entrypoint for the Container.

+Any exposed ports on any Service Container will automatically be internally accessible from other host Nodes and Service Containers within the Grid overlay network.

 ## Publishing Services

-Every Service Container will automatically be internally accessible via the Grid from other host Nodes and Service Containers.
 Accessing any Service externally requires the Service's ports to be explicitly published, using a list of published TCP and UDP ports, configured in the `kontena.yml`.
 These are deployed as published container ports on the Docker default bridge network, using DNAT on the host machine to provide external access to the published services.